Roasted Acorn Squash Soup

 - 1 1/2– 2 cups of Almond Milk

 - Slice the acorn squash in strips (see picture above) and place them on a well greased baking sheet.
 Sprinkle with salt on both sides and roast for 20-25 minutes or until a fork pierces the squash very easily.

-- While the squash roasts, go ahead and start the soup by heating up the oil and allowing the onion to saute for 5 minutes over medium heat.
+- In a large pot, heat the oil until hot and saute the onion for 5 minutes.
 Add in the garlic and let cook for an additional minute.

 - Add in all of the remaining ingredients minus the almond milk and simmer for 30 minutes or until the carrots are tender.
 Let cool slightly.

 - Once the squash is done roasting, let it sit until it’s cool enough to touch.
 Peel the skin off of the squash and throw it away.

 - Add the squash and the almond milk into the soup and gently stir to combine.

 - Sectioning the soup out, pour about half of it into a food processor or blender and process until creamy smooth.
 This might take a couple minutes.
 You can also do this using an immersion blender.